vladlep/dl-global/examples/readme.md

 Official examples for
-1. A Machine Learning package
+1. A Machine Learning package (Scikit-learn)
-  &nbsp;&nbsp;- Scikit-learn
-2. Three Deep Learning packages
+2. Three Deep Learning packages (Theano,TensorFlow,Keras)

-  &nbsp;&nbsp;- Theano
-  &nbsp;&nbsp;- TensorFlow
-  &nbsp;&nbsp;- Keras
+To run these examples, you need to install the corresponding package according to 《environment/Install Python packages.docx》